juninhocb/juninhocb/README.md

 ### Hey there. 👋

 I'm a passionate developer who loves delving into code even during my vacation time.
-I'm always exploring the extensive Spring framework and the fantastic new features of Java 21.
+I'm always exploring the extensive Spring framework and the fantastic new features of Java 21 and 22.

 ### 🔭 My daily/favorites Programming Languages
 - **C/C++:** Good understanding, which I've been learning since 2015 to the rest of my graduation, its like my partner in its extensive journey.